 Re-Framing Dance considers in what ways independent producers can be supported to enhance the current presentation of dance in the gallery.
 This project aims to utilise the city of Nottingham and its enviable and vibrant museum and visual art sector, with a potential to realise an extraordinary range of works and practices.

 Galleries are increasingly a site for the public to witness, explore and even participate in choreographic practices.
 They are sites where artists working in this field seek to develop and present their work.
 Stemming from Dance4’s philosophy of curiosity, risk and doubt, we ask, what can be realised by independent artists if producers provide skills and capacity to bring about new work in the gallery?

 About the Programme

-The programme will be supported by two mentors, as well as Dance4’s experienced team, who will encourage the producers to think beyond what they know, to seek out innovative new approaches and explore new models for the delivery of such projects.
+The programme is supported by mentors, as well as Dance4’s experienced team, who are encouraging the producers to think beyond what they know, to seek out innovative new approaches and explore new models for the delivery of such projects.

 The following producers and organisations are involved in Re-Framing Dance:

 Contributing without hosting a residency:

 Re-Framing Dance is supported by Jerwood Arts Development Programme Fund which champions transformational development opportunities for artists, curators and/or producers in their field and within the first 10 years of establishing their professional practice.